ayannafees/Paxa_Assignment/README.md

 - Clone this repository to your local machine: git clone https://github.com/ayannafees/Paxa_Assignment.git

-- Navigate to the project folder: cd paxatask
+- Navigate to the project folder: cd Paxa_Assignment

 - Install the required packages: npm install